anirudh13verma/stock-simulator-multiplayer/README.md

 # Multiplayer Stock Simulator Game

-> Warning: This game is Licensed under CC-BY-NC-SA.
-Use it appropriately
+> Warning: This game is Licensed under CC-BY-NC-SA.To use it appropriately
 > Read Licensing Information [here]()

 This is a Multiplayer Stock Simulator Game built using Flutter and Python.
 It aims to provide sole control to the host having following salient features: